 If the reviewer is not responsive or other issues ensue, you can report the review by:

-- Including the specific information asked for based on your reported reason, and being as descriptive as possible
+Including the specific information asked for based on your reported reason, and be as descriptive as possible.

 At this point, a member of our Content Moderation team will review the evidence and reach out to you with a decision and explanation if necessary.